 Monetize Your Content

 A blog certainly can be a hobby.
 But given the amount of time and energy that goes into creating content, it is nice to get something back for your effort.

 If you are blogging for or as your business, then making money is an integral part of your long-term plan.

-When you think about how to choose your blog topics, the availability of monetization opportunities is an important piece.
+When you think about how to find your niche in blogging, the availability of monetization opportunities is an important piece.

 - Affiliate marketing

 Before you even start writing, you should plan how you want to monetize your topic.

 Again, if you blog about your big toe – I don't think there is much opportunity for making money there.

 But let's say you go with lilacs.

 There are many advertisers in the gardening niche that will want their ads in front of your audience.